UNCSRP/Data-Analysis-Training-Modules/03-Chapter3.md

 ## Concluding Remarks
 In conclusion, we identified 315 genes that show altered expression in response to arsenic exposure that may be under epigenetic control.
 These genes represent critical mediators of oxidative stress and inflammation, among other important cellular processes.
-Results yeilded an important list of genes representing potential targets for further evaluation, to better understand mechanism of environmental exposure-induced disease.
+Results yielded an important list of genes representing potential targets for further evaluation, to better understand mechanism of environmental exposure-induced disease.
 Together, this example highlights the utility of CTD to address environmental health research questions.

 For more information, see the recently updated primary CTD publication: